-G2.B1.S2 Provide rigorous instruction in all academic and fine arts areas utilizing the depth of knowledge and Marzano teaching strategies with an emphasis on DQ3 & 4.
+G2.B1.S2 Provide rigorous instruction in all academic and fine arts areas utilizing the depth of knowledge and effective teaching strategies with an emphasis on DQ3 & 4.

-If we provide rigorous instruction in all academic and fine arts areas utilizing the depth of knowledge and Marzano teaching strategies with an emphasis on DQ3 & 4, students will increase their learning gains.
+If we provide rigorous instruction in all academic and fine arts areas utilizing the depth of knowledge and effective teaching strategies with an emphasis on DQ3 & 4, students will increase their learning gains.

-Implement the Marzano Teaching Strategies with an emphasis on Design Questions 3&4 and continue staff development to understand and fully implement the strategies.
+Implement effective teaching strategies with an emphasis on Design Questions 3&4 and continue staff development to understand and fully implement the strategies.